lbl-srg/obc/specification/source/executiveSummary.rst

 found that control problems accounted for more than 75% of the potential energy savings.
 Therefore, we assume that around 75% of the 16% energy savings, equal to a total of 12% of energy savings, associated with commissioning are related to controls.
-Assuming that the technologies to be developed in the proposed project can save 12% in the 50% of commercial building floor area higher than 50,000 sf, we will assume our technology can reduce energy consumption on average across all commercial buildings by 6%.
+Assuming that the technologies to be developed in the project can save 12% in the 50% of commercial building floor area higher than 50,000 sf, we will assume our technology can reduce energy consumption on average across all commercial buildings by 6%.